jacobkim9881/react-port/README.md

 * When clicked submit buttion, references(a name and password) will be sent to webserver by requesting post.
 * After authentication and request is finished, server response with data.
-* Data is set at name state.
+* User name posted at the server is responsed and set at name state.

-* This is finished below,
+* This is finished React js file below,

 ~~~
 import React, { Component } from 'react';